JanMiksovsky/blog/drafts/Zero-deps.md

 ## Idea 1: Treat a file tree as an object

 Both a tree of files and a plain object are hierarchical, so we can use a plain object to represent a complete set of files in memory.
 The keys of the object will be the file names, and the values will be the contents of the files.
-For very large sites keeping everything in memory be an issue, but at the scale of a personal blog it’s generally fine.
+For very large sites keeping everything in memory could an issue, but at the scale of a personal blog it’s generally fine.

 If you’ve ever worked with Node’s [`fs`](https://nodejs.org/api/fs.html) file system API, then recursively reading a tree of files into an object is not an overly difficult task.
 The same goes for writing a plain object out to the file system.
 If you aren’t familiar with `fs` but are comfortable using AI, this is the sort of code that AI is generally very good at writing.

 You can read my handwritten solution at [files.js](https://github.com/WebOrigami/pondlife-zero-deps/blob/main/src/files.js).
 You could just copy that.

 ## Idea 2: Map objects

+Once we have a bunch of files represented as a plain object, we next want some way to easily create new objects in which the files have been transformed.

 The JavaScript `Array` class has a workhorse [`map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) function that lets you concisely apply a function to every item an array.
 Sadly the JavaScript [`Object`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) class is missing a corresponding function to map the keys and values of an object — but we can create such an object-mapping function ourselves: